 "In Donbas, some journalists would not cover any military issues or would ignore groups that support either very pro-Russian or pro-Ukrainian sides.
-Therefore, a part of the society is ignored and thus does not trust media and journalists."
+Therefore, a part of the society is ignored and thus does not trust media and journalists," Matsuka said.

-The economy still does allow for diversified, quality specialization, said a panelist.
+The economy still does allow for diversified, quality specialization, Sydorenko said.
 Investigative reporting has boomed in recent years, primarily due to extensive training support and funding by donors.
-There are well-known national investigative projects, such as Skhemy (a joint project of RFE/RL and UA:First).
-Investigative programs are booming at the mainstream oligarch television channels, but their quality is often questionable, according to media monitoring.
+There are well-known national investigative projects, such as Skhemy (a joint project of RFE/RL and UA:First), Slidstvo.info, Bihus.info, and Nashi.
+Groshi.
+Investigative programs are booming at the mainstream oligarch television channels, but their quality is often questionable, according to DM monitoring.

-One panelist said that among local media, investigative reporting is rare, due to limited legal, financial, and educational resources, and it is quite expensive.
-They also underscored a lack of experts and the sense that young journalists seem disinclined to specialize.
-Universities do not provide specialization opportunities for journalism students, they added.
+Vynokur said that among local media, investigative reporting is rare, due to limited legal, financial, and educational resources, and it is quite expensive.
+She also underscored a lack of experts and the sense that young journalists seem disinclined to specialize.
+Universities do not provide specialization opportunities for journalism students, she added.